Therapy Approaches: Understanding Your Mental Health Care Plan

 What the research says about online cognitive behavioral therapy

-Research has demonstrated that receiving many of the previously discussed therapeutic techniques online may be just as effective as receiving in-person therapy.
+Research and meta-analysis studies have demonstrated that receiving many of the previously discussed therapeutic techniques online may be just as effective as receiving in-person therapy.
 One study found that clients participating in online cognitive behavioral therapy (the basis for many of the treatment methods listed above) experienced high levels of satisfaction and reduced symptoms of various mental health conditions.
 Online therapy may be a more convenient option for you to explore different therapy approaches and find a compatible therapist.

 Takeaway